 Paris – As I mentioned, Mr Passports lived in Paris for a year during his time at EuroDisney and he took me to Paris for my 30th birthday, the first of five trips for us as a couple.
 I had visited during a school trip, but that first trip with my hubby started a lifelong love affair with the city.
 It remains my favourite city in the world and can be thoroughly enjoyed whatever time of year you visit, so long as you dress appropriately.
 I cannot wait to explore it with our son and to see it through fresh eyes and from a child’s perspective.

 Amsterdam – My hubby, his sisters and I visited Amsterdam five years ago, one cold and snowy December and had a blast.
 But it was a short weekend visit and felt a bit rushed.
 I’d love to return with our son and wander the canals, exploring it with him.

 Marrakesh – This city in Morocco has been one I’d love to visit for a long time and now that we’re living in Portugal it is even closer.
 We can either fly there or we could even drive via the Gibraltar strait ferry.
 Having seen many colourful pictures of this city and reading many posts about it, I’d love to visit with our son in the not so distant future.

-New York – New York had been on mine and my husband’s wish list for many, many years, and two years ago we finally visited for the first time with our son in tow.
+New York – New York had been on mine and my husband’s wish list for many, many years, and in 2016 we finally visited for the first time with our son in tow.
 We weren’t sure how it would work out, but we proved that New York CAN be done with a toddler in tow.
 We plan to return in a few years’ time to visit some of the places we didn’t fit in during our first visit.